MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 |SHA256|Edm.String|Yes|The file SHA256 hash.|

 > [!NOTE]
-> Within the Malware family, you'll be able to see the exact MalwareFamily name (for example, HTML/Phish.VS!MSR) or Malicious Payload as a static string.
+> Within the Malware family, you see the exact MalwareFamily name (for example, HTML/Phish.VS!MSR) or Malicious Payload as a static string.
 A Malicious Payload should still be treated as malicious email when a specific name isn't identified.

 ### SystemOverrides complex type